vsajip/kscript/README.md

 The only element that comes from our support library is the `Sequence<String>` called `stdin` to process standard input.
 The rest of the example is stdlib Kotlin.

- For more  examples using the support library see this [blog post](http://holgerbrandl.github.io/kotlin/2017/01/18/kscript_support_api.html).
+ For more  examples using the support library see our [Support API Manual](docs/support_api.md).

 Tool repositories